fqantonio/GoingInductive/README.md

 The work presented here deals with the impact of changing from a mostly deductive type of methodology to a mostly inductive one: more precisely, this means a major change from a, **direct instruction** (Merril, 2007) classroom setting to an inductive strategy, **four components instructional design** (4C/ID) (Van Merrienboer, Clark, Coock, 2002), in a bLearning environment (Mayer, 2005).
 This leads directly to a major and crucial teacher concern that transform into the main **research question**: what are the accommodations, risks and concerns about the impact on students learning that you have to deal, if you make this strategic change?

-This work flow starts, with a exploratory data analysis (EDA) and a presentation of the non-parametric inference treatment effect results.
-The treatment group is the one where students experienced the 4C/ID instructional design in the bLearning environment.
-The control group is mainly the time length between 2003 and 2012.
-The regression analysis done and the regression discontinuity design are presented, as well as the cluster analysis, just to confirm/corroborate the former inference results.
-The last part deals with the results, conclusions, some remarks about the data patterns findings and future research.

 Since this is a longitudinal data sample, Junior and junior high for the physics and chemistry content of the Portuguese school curriculum, the **conclusions** extrapolation should be used carefully.

 The data used in this work was gathered over 13 years, in the period 2003 to 2019, from actual teacher day-to-day practice assessments about students **Learning Transfer**, **Lab Practice**, **Classroom Behavior**, that include Social Skills, and **Academic Results**.
 After starting to be interested about the different ways students lear I came across with the work of Felder´s learning styles (Felder; Silverman; 1988) and Wiley's Learning Objects (Wiley, 2002).
 These paper's showed me a complete list of different methodology that seems very promising and more adapted to the way brain learns.
 Furthermore, the readings about alternative **educational methodologies** went on also into the Cognitive Load Theory (Sweller, 1998), Brain Based Learning[\^2] (Jensen, 2005), Gardner Multi-Intelligence Theory (Gardner, 2011) and four component instructional design (4C/ID) (Van Merrienboer, Clark, Croock, 2002).
 After four years of readings and tests, in 2013 the 4C/ID methodology was applied and a bLearning environment online set with MOODLE Learning Management System (LMS) (Rice, 2006) lessons that were mostly accomplished in the classroom: fewer logs into the system were from outside.